 As well as being an old southwest English word for a holly leaf, a jack-sharp is a harsh, tingling frost or cold.

-Also spelled jactancy, a 15th century word for boastfulness.
+Jacktance, also spelled jactancy, is a 15th-century word for boastfulness.

 To jactitate is to toss around restlessly.

 An old 19th-century word for magic or conjuring, derived from the Hindi word for enchantment, jadu.

 Derived from the French word for jealousy, to jalouse something is to be suspicious of it.
 Originally used only in Scots literature (and popularized by Sir Walter Scott in several of his works in the early 1800s), later writers commandeered the word and misused it as meaning “to jealously begrudge someone something.”
 Either meaning can be used today.